 Use code ESIMDB15 for 15% discount.
 Limited time only.

-There are roughly 110 travel eSIM brands and about 5, 600 prepaid data plans available for use in Norway.
-The breadth of options is wide, making it easy for travelers to find an eSIM that suits their needs.
+120 providers and 7 100 prepaid data plans are available for use in Norway, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.

 Telenor: Norway's largest telecommunications company, offering extensive nationwide coverage and a comprehensive range of mobile services.